 In 2018, Ghana saw a 60 per cent increase in forest loss compared to 2017, the largest annual increase in the world.
 Côte d’Ivoire was second at 26 per cent.
 Deforestation has irreversible negative impacts on biodiversity, soil health and the adaptive capacity of ecosystems in the face of climate change.

-lies in the need to know the precise origins of cocoa beans in order to determine whether the farm where they were grown replaced primary forest.
-Tracing cocoa beans to the farm level is uniquely difficult in the West African cocoa sector because production is spread among millions of smallholder farms of roughly three to five hectares
+The first challenge lies in the need to know the precise origins of cocoa beans in order to determine whether the farm where they were grown replaced primary forest.
+Tracing cocoa beans to the farm level is uniquely difficult in the West African cocoa sector because production is spread among millions of smallholder farms of roughly three to five hectares.

 Due to the complexities of local land tenure, farm boundaries are generally not publicly registered.
 The lack of a public map of smallholder cocoa farmers makes it difficult to know precisely where cocoa originates.